23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Virgin Falls, Vancouver Island

-Bring some flip flops as you will likely have to walk through the shallow creek to get to the falls.
+Bring some flip flops since you will have to walk through a shallow creek to get to the falls.
 We were surprised to have the waterfall all to ourselves when we got there!
-Make sure to save another 1.5 hours to get back to Tofino.
+Make sure to save another 1.5 hours to get back to Tofino before it gets dark.
 You can also camp in the area for free if you're up for it.

 How to get to Virgin Falls from Tofino